 In her service address, Reverend den Houting spoke of the role a Principal must play; leading by example and defining the certain standards of behaviour they would like to see modelled within the School.

-“The quest is to always model a community that holds values,” said Reverend den Houting.
+“The quest is to always model a community that holds values,” Reverend den Houting said.

 “I have no doubt that Somerville House will recommit itself to its foundational values that are grounded in care.”